Why to prefer Public cloud over the private cloud will be discussed in this blog.

 Instead of debating what is great, shouldn’t the focus be on what is ideal for you?
-However, organizations with high computational demands are better suited to adopting the private cloud.
-In no way could you envision using the public cloud by a hospital, government agency, or educational institution?
+However, organizations with high computational demands are better suited to adopting private cloud solutions.
+In no way could you envision using the public cloud by a hospital, government agency, or educational institution.

 Exactly!
 The kind of your firm and its size are significant factors in deciding which of the two options is best.

 Startups and small enterprises on a budget may find the public cloud ideal.

 If you feel you are capable of handling both, a mix of them may be your best alternative.
 Increasingly businesses are using hybrid cloud computing models that include the benefits of both public and private clouds.